 A bloom can be dangerous because the tiny algae produce toxins.
 Filter-feeding

 animals such as bivalves concentrate these toxins.
 The

 toxins do not harm the bivalves, but can be fatal to humans and other

 animals such as otters that eat the bivalves.
 The toxins are not destroyed

 by cooking.
 Crabs and other marine creatures can also concentrate

+these toxins.
 For some kinds of toxins, anecdotal evidence suggests that people who swim or inhale such toxins dispersed in the air may experience irritation of the eyes, nose, and throat, as well as coughing, wheezing, and shortness of breath.
 Additional evidence suggests that people with existing respiratory illness, such as asthma, may experience these symptoms more severely.
 People should also avoid going to the areas affected by the bloom.

 At other times, filter feeding sea animals may also concentrate other

 unpleasant chemicals and bacteria which could make us ill.

 |Photos of mass fish deaths on Singapore shores